bixycler/nat_discoverer/README.md

 In 4 combinations of Address {dep/indep} & Port {dep/indep}, the "Addr indep & Port dep" is unlikely to be implemented \
 => 3^2 = 9 types in RFC 5780.

-In 9 combinations of Binding & Filtering (RFC 5780), following 3 combinations are meaningless because their binding is narrower than filtering:
+In 9 combinations of Binding & Filtering (RFC 5780), the following 3 combinations are meaningless because their binding is narrower than filtering:
 - Addr dep Binding & no Filtering
 - Addr-port dep Binding & no Filtering
 - Addr-port dep Binding & Addr dep Filtering